jrodal98/tldrwl/README.md

 2. Activate venv `source .venv/bin/activate`
 3. Install requirements to venv `pip install -r requirements.txt`
 4. Setup local import path resolution `make develop`
+5. You can run `python tldrwl` to trigger the CLI or `python tests/<path to test>` to trigger a test file